Fer-Jg/TownyAdvanced-Spanish/Towny-Permission-Nodes.md

     - towny.command.town.othertown
     - towny.command.town.plots : Use of the /town {name} plots
     - towny.command.town.say
+    - towny.command.town.merge : Use of the /town merge {other-town-name}
     - towny.command.town.toggle.* : User has access to all town toggle commands (if a mayor or assistant, residents can toggle on their personal land.)
         -   towny.command.town.toggle.pvp
         -   towny.command.town.toggle.public